Fr0sT-Brutal/awesome-pascal/README.md

 * [TSMBIOS](https://github.com/RRUZ/tsmbios).
 Allows access the System Management BIOS (SMBIOS) using the Object Pascal language (Delphi or Free Pascal).
 The SMBIOS (System Management BIOS) is a standard developed by the DMTF.
 The information stored in the SMBIOS includes devices manufacturer, model name, serial number, BIOS version, asset tag, processors, ports and device memory installed.

 * [VersionInfo for Delphi](http://melander.dk/articles/versioninfo).
 The library makes it very easy to read values from the Version Info resource of Windows executables and DLLs.
 Optionally extends the TApplication class with a version info property via class helper.

+* [Magenta Systems WMI and SMART Component](http://www.magsys.co.uk/delphi/magwmi.asp).
+Contains WMI, SMART and SCSI PassThrough functions, of particular use for getting hard disk information and configuring network adaptors, but also for many other general uses.
+MagWMI provides general view access to any WMI information using SQL like commands, and also a number of dedicated function relating to TCP/IP configuration, such as setting the adaptor IP addresses, the computer name, domain/workgroup, BIOS and disk drive information.

 ## Unit Testing ##